-Failure to comply with the Parent Commitment Policy and any of the School's Policies and Procedures, as stated in the Family Handbook, may be deemed cause for the withdrawal of your child from the school.
+These expectations are to be abided by and met with sincerity and care.
+Failure to comply with this Parent Commitment Policy and any of the School's Policies and Procedures may be deemed cause for the withdrawal of your child from the school.

-3.3 STUDENT CONDUCT
+3.3 Student Conduct